 - After that, visit the quiet and peaceful Sasihithlu Beach where the river meets the sea.
 It’s also an idyllic spot for birdwatching.

 - Visit The Aloysius Museum for fossils, shells, skeletons as well as the first car, that are all on display at St Aloysius College.
-The museum is open between 9.00am-5.00pm on all days.
+The museum is open between 9 AM and 5 PM on all days.

 - Mangalore has some beautiful trekking points.
 Try the Green Route Trek at Yedakumeri, which looks straight out of a picture postcard with waterfalls, mountains, brooks and bridges.